 Founded in 1787, Delaware was the first state in the nation to ratify the U.S. Constitution.
-It may loom large in American history, but it’s the second smallest state in terms of land size.
-Nationally, Delaware is also in the top 10 for careless drivers, based on data compiled by the National Highway Traffic Safety Administration.
+It may loom large in American history, but it's the second smallest state in terms of land size.
+Nationally, Delaware is also among the state leaders in careless drivers, based on data compiled by the National Highway Traffic Safety Administration.
 The state is cracking down on driving violations, but residents should drive with caution — and car insurance.

 Insurance Requirements for Delaware Vehicles